lukepighetti/flutter_ribs/README.md

 ## Introduction

 So, a couple years ago, Uber decided to do a major refactor of their mobile apps, and decided to structure their state tree based on business logic instead of view logic.
-This created a novel approach to mobile app architecture that I believe is worth studying, which is why I ported it to Flutter.
+This created a novel approach to mobile app architecture that I believe is worth studying, which is why I ported it to Dart as a Flutter package.

 At first the approach seems odd, if we build our app as a view logic tree, why would we instead try to structure it as a business logic tree?
 And what the heck do they mean by business logic?
 As a term, it can be quite nebulous.